-ROLE OF THE ASSISTANT VICE PRESIDENT OF EQUITY AND CIVIL RIGHTS AND TITLE IX COORDINATOR
+ROLE OF THE DIRECTOR OF EQUITY AND CIVIL RIGHTS AND TITLE IX COORDINATOR

-The AVP will provide essential leadership, knowledge, and direction for the ECR office regarding matters of equity, civil rights, and Title IX.
-By aligning with the University's overarching mission and values, the successful AVP will underscore the University's commitment to move beyond compliance with regulations and processes to implement best practices by exceptionally providing critical services and resources to the campus community of students, faculty, and staff.
-As a campus compliance leader, the AVP will have an active role in leading civil rights compliance for the University, thus must remain knowledgeable on trends and updates impacting equity and civil rights both internally and externally, serving as a partner and advisor to campus leaders.
-The AVP will demonstrate strong management skills by setting clear goals, effectively delegating responsibilities, promoting accountability, and empower staff through coaching, mentorship, and performance feedback to help mobilize best-in-class efforts and position the University as a model and leader in public higher education civil rights compliance operations.
-The role provides ample opportunity for a skilled and experienced leader to shape the direction and impact of the office, reporting and response, and training and prevention services in a data-driven, future-forward manner.
+The Director will provide essential leadership, knowledge, and direction for the ECR office regarding matters of equity, civil rights, and Title IX.
+By aligning with the University's overarching mission and values, the successful Director will underscore the University's commitment to move beyond compliance with regulations and processes to implement best practices by exceptionally providing critical services and resources to the campus community of students, faculty, and staff.
+As the campus compliance leader, the Director will have an active role on the Inclusion Council and remain knowledgeable on trends and updates impacting equity and civil rights both internally and externally and serve as a partner and advisor to campus leaders.
+The Director will develop and empower the staff to help mobilize best-in-class efforts of the office to position the University as a model and leader in public higher education civil rights compliance operations.
+The role provides ample opportunity for a skilled and experienced leader to shape the direction and impact of the office, reporting and response, and training services in a data-driven, future-forward manner.

-KEY OPPORTUNITIES AND CHALLENGES FOR THE AVP
+KEY OPPORTUNITIES AND CHALLENGES FOR THE DIRECTOR

-Serve as a trusted thought leader, visible campus partner, and remarkable operational manager to elevate ECR's profile across UMBC's campus.
+Serve as a trusted thought leader and visible campus partner while elevating ECR's profile across UMBC's campus.

-The AVP will be critical in promoting the ECR Office's resources and services across campus with a proactive approach to engagement and awareness.
-To that end, the AVP will aim to strengthen the identity, processes, mission, and resources of the office for the broader campus community.
-This will require an adaptable leader with high emotional intelligence to serve as a visible and welcoming presence on campus while reflecting those same traits throughout the office.
-The AVP must also be a strong operational leader-skilled in managing complex workflows, optimizing internal systems, aligning resources with institutional priorities, open to feedback, and ensuring the effective day-to-day functioning of the office.
-Additionally, the AVP will be called upon for guidance and direction regarding equity and civil rights for the UMBC community.
-To do so effectively, the AVP will emphasize and elevate partnership and collaboration across campus while maintaining the goal of serving the broader campus community.
+The Director will be critical in promoting the ECR Office's resources and services across campus with a proactive approach to engagement and awareness.
+To that end, the Director will aim to strengthen the identity, processes, mission, and resources of the office for the broader campus community.
+This will require a leader to serve as a visible and welcoming presence on campus while reflecting those same traits throughout the office.
+Additionally, the Director will be called upon for guidance and direction regarding equity and civil rights for the UMBC community.
+To do so effectively, the Director will emphasize and elevate partnership and collaboration across campus while maintaining the goal of serving the broader campus community.
 Success in this endeavor will further the university's commitment to compliance and will help position the university as a model of excellence for equity and civil rights matters.